sqlfluff/sqlfluff/CONTRIBUTING.md

 ```

 This will build and test for several python versions, and also lint the project.
-Practically on a day to day basis, you might only want to lint and test for one
+Practically on a day-to-day basis, you might only want to lint and test for one
 python version, so you can always specify a particular environment.
 For example
 if you're developing in python 3.8 you might call...